PhillyPolice/public-data-onchain/README.md

 -   **Transparency and Trust:** Immutable records on the blockchain provide an unaltered history of data, enhancing transparency and fostering community trust.
 For instance, a clear, immutable record of daily homicide counts can help dispel rumors and misinformation.
 -   **Efficiency:** Streamlining the data management process through automated verification and recording of transactions allows resources to be reallocated to more critical areas.
 -   **Security:** The decentralized nature of blockchain makes the system inherently resistant to hacking and data manipulation.
--   **Interoperability:** Blockchain data, including daily homicide counts, can be shared and used across different systems and platforms, enhancing collaboration and facilitating data-driven decision-making.
+-   **Interoperability:** Blockchain data can be shared and used across different systems and platforms, enhancing collaboration and facilitating data-driven decision-making.
 This can also provide verifiable data sources for training public-facing machine learning models such as a 311 or public safety chatbot, allowing the public to verify the datasets used.

 ### Feasibility and Implementation